socrata/connectors/templates/kana-lagan.md

 # Creating a SQL Server to Socrata Transformation

-These instructions describe how to pull 311 data from the LAGAN reporting server and push it to the New Orleans Socrata data portal at data.nola.gov.
+These instructions describe how to pull 311 data from the LAGAN reporting server and push it to a Socrata data portal.

 ## STEP 1: Create a SQL Server Reader